appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 ![](https://i.imgur.com/OkyeFJS.png)

 **Step 2:** Once you login, you can reset your username and password.
-Enter the your ElasticSearch URL, ARC_ID obtained while setting [Arc instance](/docs/hosting/byoc/#how-to-create-arc-instance) and save the details.
+Enter the your Elasticsearch URL, ARC_ID obtained while setting [Arc instance](/docs/hosting/byoc/#how-to-create-arc-instance) and save the details.

 ![](https://i.imgur.com/iVmzscW.png)